 At $T_0$, Fib is in its native state.
-As a result, we compute the similarity distance between the composite spectrum at $T_0$ and the other spectra at temperatures $T$, separated by $\Delta T = 4^\circ$C. Accordingly, the Wasserstein distance quantifies the increase of the protein's structural disorder with temperature.
-To emphasize the change, we normalize the Wasserstein distance with the two values at the two extreme temperatures for the free Fib case (Fig.~\ref{fgr:wasserstein}).
+Consequently, we compute the similarity distance between the composite spectrum at $T_0$ and the spectra at other temperatures $T$, separated by $\Delta T = 4^\circ$C. Accordingly, the Wasserstein distance measures the increase in the protein's structural disorder with temperature.
+To highlight this change, we normalize the Wasserstein distance using the two values at the extreme temperatures for the free Fib case (Fig.~\ref{fgr:wasserstein}).

 We find that the disorder content of the protein increases monotonically with temperature for all systems.
-In particular, the normalized disorder content for the free Fib and the Fib with silica NPs depends on temperature in a similar way.
-In both cases, around $(52\pm 2)^\circ$C, the normalized Wasserstein distance experiences a significant change, while outside that range, the increase is approximately linear.
+Specifically, the normalized disorder content for both free Fib and Fib with silica NPs varies with temperature in a similar way.
+In both cases, around $(52\pm 2)^\circ$C, the normalized Wasserstein distance undergoes a significant change, while outside this range, the increase is roughly linear.